ABOUT OUR TRIPS |

 What if I'm too young, or just not ready for a full trip?

 Our wilderness trips are open to girls ages 12-18 and adult women.
-If you’re not old enough yet for those, you can check out the canoe base at one of three different shorter options described above: Free Paddle, Sampler Day, and Touch the Wilderness.
+If you’re not old enough yet for those, you can check out the canoe base at one of three different shorter options described above: Free Paddle, Sampler Day, and at our Camp Care Days.